LightJason/lightjason.github.io/content/tutorials/communication.md

 The variable builder allows to create _individual variables and constants_ during runtin within a plan.
 In this case we crate the constant ```MyName``` which stores the individual agent name.
 The ```raw```-method allows to create an object reference with a safe-cast.
 The variable builder is added to the agent factory.

 <!-- htmlmin:ignore -->
-{{< githubfile user="LightJason" repo="Examples" file="src/main/java/myagentproject/CVariableBuilder.java" lang="java" branch="tutorial-agent-communication" >}}
+{{< githubsource user="LightJason" repo="Examples" file="src/main/java/myagentproject/CVariableBuilder.java" lang="java" branch="tutorial-agent-communication" >}}
 <!-- htmlmin:ignore -->

 ## Reference Solution

-If you struggled at some point or wish to obtain our exemplary solution to this tutorial, you can download the archive containing the source code [here](/download/communication-agent.zip).
 This tutorial depends on the tutorial [AgentSpeak-in-15min](agentspeak-in-fifteen-minutes), so the whole build process is explained within the basic tutorial.
+If you struggled at some point or wish to obtain our exemplary solution with code documentation to this tutorial, you can download the archive {{< githubzip user="LightJason" repo="Examples" branch="tutorial-agent-communication" >}} containing the source code and a executable {{< githubdownload user="LightJason" repo="Examples" branch="jar-tutorial-agent-communication" file="myagentapp-1.0-SNAPSHOT.jar" text="Jar file" >}}.

 If you run the example the shown output can be different.
 For the first run we start the program with 10 agents and 5 iterations:

 ```commandline
 agent 0    received message [   pqepkellesxa   ] from [   agent 2   ] in cycle [   0   ]